mdbhayani/yii2-activeform/README.md

 Yii2 extended ActiveForm widget.

-This widget has the following methods that are often used.
+This widget has the following methods.

 ### singleDateInput
 This is a single date picker input field.
+For datepicker configuration, please see [bootstrap daterangepicker](http://www.daterangepicker.com/)

+### dateRangeInput
-For datepicker options, please see [bootstrap daterangepicker](http://www.daterangepicker.com/)
+This is a date range picker input field.
+For datepicker configuration, please see [bootstrap daterangepicker](http://www.daterangepicker.com/)

+### dropDownList
+This is the yii2 active field method.
+We have added select2 on the dropDownList.
+For details on select2 configuration, please see [select2](https://select2.org/)

+### wysiwyg
+Often we need text editors for entering content with html.
+We have used summernote editor.
+For details on summernote configuration, please see [summernote](https://summernote.org/)